 fashions and then, created the french atmosphere ,

-the painting is part of TWS newVintage Collection
+is part of TWS newVintage Collection

 inspired by old Parisien lifestyle .